HOME

 Gear Junkie

-Stigmatism, rain, fog, refraction, cold hands, anxiety; These things make for a very long ride, no matter the distance.
-It’s like a shitty time warp.
-I can spend a day out in the woods riding tricky terrain without experiencing real fear of injury or death, but every time I get caught in bad weather at night, I find myself gripping the handlebars more than I should.
+I can spend a day in the woods riding tricky terrain without experiencing real fear of injury or death, but every time I get caught in harsh weather—especially at night, I find myself gripping the handlebars more than I should.

 It’s ok.